killercup/scribbles/_posts/2016-07-23-impl-virtual-dom-cli-libui.md

 ---
 title: Virtual DOM for CLI and libui
 categories:
   - rust
   - idea
+published: true
 ---

-I want to easily write UIs in Rust.
+Among [other things]({% post_url 2016-05-19-things-to-rewrite-in-rust %}), I want to easily write UIs in Rust.
 (What I describe below could also be done in any other language though.)

 ## Contents
 {:.no_toc}